Kotlin/KEEP/proposals/KEEP-0430-explicit-backing-fields.md

 So for now, naming remains a subject of discussion.

 Feel free to share your ideas for declaration-site syntax and a name for the feature, along with the reasoning, in the comments!

+### Annotation target

+We have a target `field` for annotations on properties, and placing these annotations before the `field` keyword seems like a straightforward solution.
+For now, however, we would prefer to keep the question of this possibility open.